frankwear/taasCapstone/README.md

 Starting the Tomcat Server

 1) Navigate to the bin directory in your Tomcat installation folder.
-2) Start the Tomcat server:
+2) Start the Tomcat server.
+3) Now add the Tomcat Local to the IDE to create a connection between Frontend and Backend.

 For Windows: Run startup.bat.
 For Linux/Mac: Run startup.sh.